Arizona Time Zone: Understanding DST & Local Times

 - Always Confirm the Time: When in doubt, ask.
 Whether you’re confirming a meeting time, a flight, or a dinner reservation, explicitly ask for the time in “Arizona time” or “MST.”

 - Be Mindful of DST Periods: Remember that during the spring, summer, and fall months (roughly March through November), Arizona will be one hour behind states observing MDT.
+As the Tucson Sentinel noted in March 2026, the rest of the U.S. springs ahead, making this difference pronounced.

 Common Mistakes When Dealing with Arizona Time